OPERATION FAKE GOLD

 Our Wildlife Crime Division has worked tirelessly to gather the intelligence needed by authorities to disrupt the totoaba supply chain, and ultimately, curb illegal fishing in the Gulf of California.
 Much of the detailed data gathered during Operation Fake Gold only appears in a Confidential Intelligence Brief (CIB) that has been prepared and submitted to law enforcement authorities in Mexico, China, and the United States.
 The CIB contains all the non-redacted data gathered regarding the key players, their networks and enablers, and the complete modus operandi of these traffickers and traders, including concrete evidence of illegal activity uncovered during the investigation, as well as hundreds of photos and hours of relevant undercover footage.

 Finally, through all these months, our work and activities have been filmed as part of the most significant documentary on the vaquita to date, ‘Sea of Shadows’, acquired and distributed by National Geographic.

 Produced by Terra Mater Factual Studios in collaboration with Leonardo DiCaprio’s Appian Way, it was directed by Richard Ladkani/Malaika Pictures, in collaboration with Wild Lens Inc..
-Sea of Shadows, premiered at the Sundance Film Festival 2019, winning the Audience Award, will be released on July 12, 2019.
+Sea of Shadows, premiered at the Sundance Film Festival 2019, winning the Audience Award.

 @seaofshadows #SeaOfShadows # VaquitaUndercover #cuttheNet